Codsir/nmlpy/README.md

 # nmlpy
-An implementation of IsoMAP, LLE, t-SNE, UMAP, etc with python (deep numpy)
+An implementation of IsoMAP, LLE, t-SNE, UMAP, etc with python (cupy)